jay5598/WHSTechNotes/journal.md

 # September 11, 2024
 I think ms.whitby explains instructions well
 I did not encounter any challenges while following the steps
+# September 17, 2024
+This is a free week.